wallrat/labs-redis-clojure/README.md

 - Replies can alse be deref:ed to their underlying values `@@(ping db) => "PONG"`
 - Return values are processed as little as possible, eg. `@@(get db "xxx")` returns byte[].
 Includes some helper fns for converting to `String` `(->str @(get r "xxx"))` and `String[]` (->strs)
-- Sane pub/sub support, including correct behaviour for UNSUBSCRIBE returning connection to normal state.
+- Sane pub/sub support, including correct behavior for UNSUBSCRIBE returning connection to normal state.
 - Support for MULTI/EXEC and return values (see example below).
 - labs-redis does not use global `*bindings*` for the connection ref (as in clj-redis and redis-clojure).
 In my target code for this library talks to alot of different Redis instances and `(with-connection (client) (set key val))` adds alot of uneccesary boilerplate for us.